UmairShaikh-1/Sprint-technique-analysis/README.md

 ## Methodology
 1. Data Generation
-A synthetic dataset was created using realistic ranges for elite and average sprinters.
-Performance times were modeled using weighted biomechanical factors plus noise.
+A synthetic dataset was created based on realistic facts and figures for elite and average sprinters.

 2. Preprocessing
 * One‑hot encoding for skill level